pmd/pmd/docs/pages/pmd/userdocs/extending/defining_properties.md

 {% jdoc_nspace :props core::properties %}

-## Defining properties
+Rule properties are a way to make your rules configurable directly from the ruleset XML.
+Their use cases and usage is described on the [Configuring Rules](pmd_userdocs_configuring_rules.html#rule-properties) page.

 If you're a rule developer, you may want to think about what would be useful for a user of your rule to parameterise.
 It could be a numeric report level, a boolean flag changing the behaviour of your rule...
-PMD ships with many types of properties ready to use!
+Chances are there *is* some detail that can be abstracted away from your implementation, and in that case, a property would improve your rule.

-### Overview of properties
+## Overview of properties

 The basic thing you need to do as a developer is to define a **property descriptor** and declare that your rule uses it.
 A property descriptor defines a number of attributes for your property:
 * Its *name*, with which the user will refer to your property;